EA Sports College Football: NCAA Football 10

 The game added Teambuilder, a feature accessed by the EA Sports Teambuilder website.
 This would be the replacement for Create-A-School.
 Teambuilder's website was an online accessible mode, where teams that were made via the site could be downloaded by other users.

 NCAA Football 11

 NCAA Football 11 was released on July 13, 2010.
 It was released on all next generation consoles, with the exception of the Wii.
 The cover athlete for all three versions is former Florida quarterback Tim Tebow.

-This was the last version of the game released for the PlayStation 2, and the only version released for iOS.
+This was the last version of the game released for the PlayStation 2, and the first version released for iOS before EA Sports College Football Mobile fifteen years later.

 NCAA Football 12

 NCAA Football 12 was released on July 12, 2011 on PS3 and Xbox 360.
 The cover athlete was Heisman Trophy winner Mark Ingram II of the University of Alabama.

 NCAA Football 13

 NCAA Football 13 was released on July 10, 2012.
 The game's cover features Heisman Trophy winner Robert Griffin III of Baylor, along with another Heisman winner (Barry Sanders from Oklahoma State), who was decided by fan voting.
 Sanders was picked over Marcus Allen, Doug Flutie, Desmond Howard, Charlie Ward, Andre Ware, Eddie George, and Herschel Walker during the voting process.